 Now the spinning giant has made one big step on its journey to market: GE Renewable Energy announced Thursday that the wind turbine has been granted a provisional type certificate from DNV-GL, an independent global certification body based in Norway.

 The two-level type certification process involves assessment of the turbine’s components and the full prototype by accredited labs, including design, testing and manufacturing.
 DNV-GL performed a complete assessment of this documentation and validated the Haliade-X’s results.
-Provisional type certification assures compliance with no safety-relevant issues, a milestone that allows GE to bring the wind turbine from prototype to serial production.
+Provisional type certification is a milestone that allows GE to bring the wind turbine from prototype to serial production.

 John Lavelle, CEO of offshore wind at GE Renewable Energy, says the certification “confirms the robustness of our Haliade-X 12 MW design and gives a high level of confidence to our current and future customers who believe in the attributes of our platform.”

 Indeed, the Haliade-X has some already enthusiastic customers.
 Sustainable energy company Eneco signed on in December to purchase the electricity generated by the prototype in Rotterdam.
 Since coming online in November, the turbine has set and broken its own world records.
 In December, it achieved the highest-ever 24-hour power generation from a wind turbine, at 288 megawatt-hours.

 Now, with initial production greenlighted, the first Haliade-X 12 MW turbines are already earmarked for customers.
 It will generate a total of 1,220 MW at two massive offshore wind farms in the U.S., developed by Danish industry pioneer Ørsted, and the UK’s 3.6-gigawatt Dogger Bank wind farm, a North Sea installation set to become the world's largest offshore project.
 Under these first agreements, Haliade-X technology will power more than 5 million homes in the U.S. and U.K.